caesar003/vimrc/README.md

 >
 > Remember, the essence of Vim lies in its flexibility and extensibility.
 Feel free to experiment and customize this configuration to better suit your individual needs and preferences.
 And if you're new to Vim or have questions about specific aspects of this setup, don't hesitate to reach me out for assistance.

-Welcome to my Vim configuration tailored for developing Node.js applications.
-After experimenting with various setups, I've settled on this minimal configuration that suits my needs.

 ## Clone [vim-plug](https://github.com/junegunn/vim-plug.git)